Shelendra404/GitSearch/README.md

 - Add functionality: show last commits with name, avatar, date and message of commit
 - Find a way to map through all commits within each repo
 - Succesfully moved public repositories into its own component.
 Hurray!
+- Parse dates properly for joined date and commits.

+### Future ideas ###
+- Add "x days ago" to the commits